j33k3k/RT/processInjections.md

 ## 3. APC Queue Code Injection
 Threads can execute code asynchronously by leveraging APC queues.
 It queues a function call to an existing thread in the target process rather than creating a new thread.
 For APC to execute the target thread must enter an alertable wait state via SleepEx, WaitForSingleObjectEx or similar and cannot force the victim thread to execute the injected code.
+This variant creates the target process suspended, queues the APC before any user code runs, then resumes.
+The main thread is alertable by default during initialisation.
+APC execution
 | API Call            | Layer      | Sysmon Event |
 |---------------------|------------|--------------|
 | OpenProcess()       | Win32      | EID 10       |